-They should be a permanent member of staff
+They should be a permanent member of staff.

-If you are a large school you may have more than one DDSL.
-If this is the case ensure that there is excellent communication between the Safeguarding team within the school and that all records are kept centrally and available to be accessed by the designated safeguarding staff.
+In larger CCE schools, where there are several DDSLs, we aim to uphold excellent communication between the safeguarding team within the school and ensure that all records are kept centrally and available to be accessed by the designated safeguarding staff.